Home/Gymnastics

 How ironic or iconic?!
 You can decide.
-The Paris Olympics will feature Simone Biles, the oldest American gymnast in 72 years.
-On the other hand, within the same squad, there’s Hezly Rivera, who started her gymnastics journey just 11 years ago—the same year Simone Biles won her first all-around World Artistic Gymnastics Championship title.
+The Paris Olympics featured Simone Biles, the oldest American gymnast in 72 years.
+On the other hand, there was Hezly Rivera in the same squad, who started her gymnastics journey just 12 years ago—the same year Simone Biles won her first World Artistic Gymnastics Championship title.
 This fact might stun every gymnastics follower out there, but to make it onto the Olympic team, Hezly Rivera had to accomplish something truly remarkable.

 She had to move to Plano, which is a 3-hour and 23-minute flight away from her native place in New Jersey.
 But what’s the connection between Plano and Hezly’s selection for the Paris Olympics?